-I sometimes think it is easier for men – some underwear, a few T-shirts, jeans and shorts, a pair of shoes, and a belt!
+I sometimes think it is easier for men: some underwear, a few T-shirts, jeans and shorts, a pair of shoes, and a belt!
 Women tend to agonize over what to wear.

 3. Packing Electronics

 This can be a tough decision for many people.
-I would be lost without my cellphone or laptop (I work remotely from home) but when my last e-reader broke, I switched to reading books from my phone, one less thing to pack.
+I would be lost without my cellphone or laptop (I work remotely from home), but when my last e-reader broke, I switched to reading books from my phone—one less thing to pack.

 This can also depend on how long you plan to be away.
 If it is for several months, then it may be necessary for you to pack them all!
 If you are an avid reader, then by all means bring your e-reader with you.
-Invest in a great backpack that has a special place for your laptop/electronics or a tech organizer where you can keep all your gadgets in one place.
+Invest in a great backpack that has a special place for your laptop or electronics or a tech organizer where you can keep all your gadgets in one place.
 And don’t forget your chargers!

 Of course, you want to take your favourite shampoos, conditioners, etc., but remember if travelling by airline, there is a limit on size (we learned this lesson the hard way when my husband’s expensive shaving lotion got thrown out because it was over the limit).
 If you must bring them, transfer them to smaller reusable bottles or containers.
 For extra protection, pack in zip-lock baggies.